 Photos from the Softball Alumni Game on Sept.
 29, 2012.

-Donna DiBiase completed her 14th season with Illinois softball in 2013 after being promoted to associate head coach in 2004.
-She has worked side-by-side with head coach Terri Sullivan in building Illinois into one of the top programs in the Big Ten Conference and nation-wide, helping Sullivan to found the program in 2000.
+Donna DiBiase completed her 15th season with Illinois softball in 2014 after being promoted to associate head coach in 2004.
+She has worked side by side with head coach Terri Sullivan in building Illinois into one of the top programs in the Big Ten Conference and nation-wide, helping Sullivan to found the program in 2000.

 DiBiase has organized recruiting and helped bring in some of the top student-athletes nationally during her tenure.
 She assists with all aspects of the Illinois program, and her primary duty on the field is working with the infield.

-DiBiase has been with the Illini every step of the way, helping lead the Orange and Blue to four NCAA Tournament appearances and 38 wins over ranked opponents.
-Along with Sullivan, she has coached three All-Americans to four All-America honors and 41 All-Big Ten accolades.
+DiBiase has been with the Illini every step of the way, helping lead the Orange and Blue to four NCAA Tournament appearances and 41 wins over ranked opponents.
+Along with Sullivan, she has coached three All-Americans to four All-America honors and led her players to 42 All-Big Ten accolades.

 "Donna has been my right hand since day one," Sullivan said.
 "She has played a major role in building our program from the ground up.
 Having been a Division I head coach before and having had great success with us here, Donna has the credentials to move on to another head job.
 Therefore, as a friend and colleague in the softball community, I am very excited that she remains highly committed to Illinois.
 Donna does an outstanding job from 'A' to 'Z' in helping to achieve our program's short and long-term goals."